Hanttone/Rick-and-Morty/README.md

 # Getting started with the App

 This project was purely design for mobile use only.
-Currently supported mainly on Iphone devices.
+Currently supported only supported on Iphone devices.
+You can search and bookmark your favourite Rick and Morty characters and delete them from your bookmarks.

+Keep in mind the bookmarked characters will be deleted once you close the tab. :)

+Have fun finding out more about the Rick and Morty characters!